Renault R23

-The Renault R23 is a Formula One car that competed in the 2003 Formula One season.
-The driver lineup were Jarno Trulli and Fernando Alonso who replaced Jenson Button who left for British American Racing.
+The Renault R23 was the car with which the Renault team competed in the 2003 Formula One World Championship.
+It was driven by Italian Jarno Trulli, who was in his second season with the team, and Spaniard Fernando Alonso, who replaced Jenson Button after the Briton left for British American Racing.

 Design and development

+Name

+The car was simply named "R23" since the team no longer had a connection with Benetton.

+Chassis

 The chassis was designed by Mike Gascoyne, Bob Bell, Tim Densham and John Iley with Pat Symonds overseeing the design and production of the car as executive director of Engineering and Jean-Jacques His leading the engine design.

+A "B specification" car, the R23B made its debut in Britain and used for the remainder of the season.

+Engine

 Renault was innovative during this period producing non-standard designs such as the 111° 10-cylinder engine for the 2003 RS23 which was designed to effectively lower the center of gravity of the engine and thus improve the car's handling.
 This eventually proved too unreliable and heavy, so Renault returned to a 72 degree vee angle with the following year's R24.

-R23B

-A "B Specification" car named the Renault R23B made its debut at the British Grand Prix and used for the remainder of the 2003 season.